 Dala Yooro website

 Koorie children can access two years of a funded kindergarten program prior to starting school.
 This funding is available in all kindergartens and long day care centres where a kindergarten program is delivered by a qualified teacher.

 Both four year old (year before school) and three year old Koorie children can access 15 hours a week of these kindergarten programs at no cost.
 Kindergarten for three year old Koorie children is called Early Start Kindergarten.
 To be eligible, children must be at least three years old by 30 April in the year that they are attending kindergarten.
 Children attending year before school kindergarten may also be eligible for the

 - call the Koorie education coordinator at your

 Koorie engagement support officers

 Koorie engagement support officers (KESOs) are employed by the Department to support Koorie families in accessing services and supports to ensure the best start in life for Koorie children, from birth to school completion.

 KESOs provide advice and practical support to services that provide funded kindergarten programs.
-They build the capacity of these services deliver programs that are respectful of the cultural beliefs and practices of Koorie children by, for example:
+They build the capacity of these services to deliver programs that are respectful of the cultural beliefs and practices of Koorie children by, for example: